How Does Equity Release on Jointly Owned Property Work?

 Only the person whose name is on the deeds can apply for and receive equity release.

-As long as the other person fulfills the equity release requirements, they could become a joint owner, but this could come at an additional cost when changing the title deeds and may negate the benefits.
+As long as the other person fulfils the equity release requirements, they could become a joint owner, but this could come at an additional cost when changing the title deeds and may negate the benefits.

 Can 1 Person Take Out Equity Release if 2 Names are on the Deeds?

-No, 1 person can’t take out equity release if 2 names are on the deeds.
-All legal owners must agree to the equity release plan.
+No, one person can not take out equity release if two names are on the deeds.

 How Much Equity Can Joint Applicants Release?